FOR WEST FRASER TIMBER CO. LTD. AND ITS SUBSIDIARIES AND AFFILIATES

 Given the nature of our work and our tradition of valuing our employees, particular attention is directed to compliance with laws and regulations governing safety and health practices.
 West Fraser expects all employees to make a conscious decision to maintain an adequate degree of health necessary to perform all aspects of their work and to utilize and follow safe work practices in every aspect of their daily work.

 4. Environmental Stewardship

 West Fraser is committed to being a good steward of the environment.
+We are committed to operating in an environmentally responsible manner and to supporting the local communities in which we operate.
 Accordingly, it is expected that each employee, officer and director of West Fraser act in accordance with, the Company’s Environmental Policy when making decisions that could have an environmental impact.
 This directive is in addition to West Fraser’s policy and practice of managing its businesses in compliance with all applicable environmental laws and regulations.